Formula to Calculate Bond Equivalent Yield (BEY)

 |Bond Equivalent Yield Formula =||

-Bond Equivalent Yield or BEY in Excel (with excel template)
+Bond Equivalent Yield in Excel (with excel template)

 Let us now do the same example above in Excel.
 This is very simple.
 You need to calculate BEY for both of these bonds.

-You can easily calculate the Bond Equivalent Yield in the template provided.
+You can easily calculate the BEY in the template provided.

-This has been a guide to Bond Equivalent Yield, its formula with examples, BEY Calculator along with excel template.
+This has been a guide to Bond Equivalent Yield (BEY) Formula.
+Here we learn how to calculate bond equivalent yield using its formula, practical examples, and excel templates.
 You may also learn more about fixed income with these articles below –

 - Capital Gains Yield Formula